While I agree with Gary Wong - even from less good books you can learn quite a bit - it's much more effective to study excellent

 and 2004 (unchanged, with an additional short biography chapter on Paul Magriel; hardcover).

-Despite it's age and some errors it is still the most complete and systematic introduction to the game of
+Despite it's age it is still the most complete and systematic introduction to the game of

 backgammon!
 It is a must for every backgammon player of every experience level!

-You can buy Magriel's book from Carol Joy Cole.
+You can buy Magriel's book from Clock and Rose Press.
 Used copies can be found on ebay frequently.

 Backgammon Boot Camp is the first modern book that could